 But we don’t want to neglect the fact that the Mojo truly is a one of a kind portable device that accomplishes incredible feats for its price, and we can’t do that without pointing out some of the main features, all of which require the use of technical jargon.
 So bear with us for a while.

-To start with, we need to know that, instead of relying on conventional DACs, Chord has manufactured their own high-performance multi-purpose DACs based on field-programmable gate array chipsets.
-We won’t get into the specifics of how this is different from the standard fare as that alone would double the length of this review, but suffice it to say that this has enabled Chord to do some truly amazing things with their software on the Mojo, all while cutting down on costs.
+To start with, you need to know that, instead of relying on conventional DACs, Chord has manufactured their own high-performance multi-purpose DACs based on field-programmable gate array chipsets.
+We won’t get into the specifics of how this is different from the standard fare as that alone would double the length of this review, but basically this has enabled Chord to do some truly amazing things with their software on the Mojo, all the while cutting down on costs.

 There are just some of the features that made the Mojo stand out when it first got released, and all of them still hold up today.